Unruh-deWitt detectors in quantum superpositions of trajectories: Superpositions of Rindler Trajectories

+Next, we are interested in the instantaneous transition rate of the detector as it travels along the superposition of accelerated trajectories.
+This rate is given by

+To plot the transition rate, we utilise a numerical analysis to evaluate the integrals in Eq.\ (\ref{transitionrate}).
+The instantaneous transition rate of the detector in a superposition of parallel accelerations is shown in Fig.\ \ref{fig:parallelrate}.

-The instantaneous transition rate of the detector is shown in Fig.\ \ref{fig:parallel}, for three values of $\mathcal{L}$.
-For $\Omega<0$, $\dot{\mathcal{P}}_E$ represents the rate of stimulated emission for the detector initialised in its excited state, while $\Omega>0$ corresponds to the excitation rate for the detector initialised in its ground state.
-Notably, the energy spectrum of the detector in Fig.\ \ref{fig:parallel} is not just the Planckian distribution of a single uniformly accelerated detector, but exhibits time-dependent behaviour that also depends on the energy gap, $\Omega$.
-We observe how the emission (absorption) rate experiences a sudden onset of oscillations (sudden amplification or inhibition, dependent on $\Omega$) at a certain proper time.
-These dynamics begin to manifest as the left-most trajectory ($t_1,z_1$) crosses the light-like Rindler horizon of the right-most trajectory $(t_2,z_2)$.
-This rapid behaviour does not reappear as the detector recedes from the origin -- that is, as the right-most trajectory passes through the lightcone of the left-most trajectory.
-We conjecture that it is produced by the build-up of detector-field interactions that are transmitted through the field from the asymptotic past of the right-most trajectory.
-For large $\tau$, the non-local correlation functions become negligible and the transition rate equilibrates towards the stationary value of a single detector.
+We have primarily displayed the transition rate behaviour for $\Omega<0$, for which $\dot{P}_E$ represents the rate of stimulated emission given that the detector is prepared in its excited state.
+Several key observations can be made.
+First, the energy spectrum of the detector in Fig.\ \ref{fig:parallelrate} is not just the Planckian distribution of a single uniformly accelerated detector,

+but exhibits time-dependent behaviour that also depends on the energy gap, $\Omega$.
+The transition rate experiences a sudden onset of oscillations at a certain proper time.
+These dynamics begin to manifest as the left-most trajectory ($t_1,z_1$) crosses the light-like extension of the Rindler horizon of the right-most trajectory $(t_2,z_2)$.
+This rapid behaviour does not reappear as the detector recedes from the origin--that is, as the right-most trajectory passes through the lightcone of the left-most trajectory.
+We conjecture that it is produced by the build-up of detector-field interactions that are transmitted through the field from the asymptotic past, i.e.\ at the origin of the right-most trajectory.
+For large $\tau$, the transition rate equilibrates towards the stationary value of a single detector.